 Read about German history

-Educate yourself and your children about the events that shaped Germany by reading a good historical book.
+Educate yourself and your children about the events that shaped Germany by reading a good historical book or novel.
+Knowledge is power!

 Think globally, act locally.
-Community events bring people together and create an opportunity where people can share ideas and values.
-They shape society.
+Community events bring people together and create an opportunity where everyone can share ideas and values that improve society.

-5 Facts About The Day Of The Homeland That Will Surprise You
+5 Facts To Get You Up To Speed About Germany's Day Of The Homeland

 Every year there's a different motto

 The Day of the Homeland has a different motto each year.
-Past examples include "human rights," "free Europe," "expulsions are wrong," etc.
+Past examples include "Human Rights," and "Expulsions are Wrong."

 During World War II, a shocking number of ethnic Germans were expelled or forced to leave parts of Central and Eastern Europe.